ColeDewis/implicit_q_learning/README.md

 `chmod +x venv_setup.sh`
 `./setup_cc.sh`

 Then, you need to create the virtual env.
-For this, use an interactive job:
+On nibi and fir, I used an interactive job:

 `salloc --time=0:30:0 --mem-per-cpu=16G --ntasks=1`

+to try and make things faster.
+On other clusters (e.g. narval) I believe the compute nodes don't have internet access; on there I just ran it on the login node.

-Then in the job, run `./venv_setup.sh` to create the `venv310.tar` file.
+Then run `./venv_setup.sh` to create the `venv310.tar` file.

-Once you have `venv310.tar` in your folder, try the test job.
+Once you have `venv310.tar` in your folder, try the test job. **Note that the GPU you need to specify may vary between clusters**.
+See https://docs.alliancecan.ca/wiki/Multi-Instance_GPU#Available_configurations

-Run the test job with `sbatch --export=path="$(pwd)" test_job.sh`.

-I'm not sure if this process works on other clusters since one of the requirements requires a git clone, and supposedly the compute nodes don't have internet access for narval and others.
-But, it works fine on fir and nibi.
-Maybe it would work doing the setup in an interactive job.
-Otherwise, the setup is probably possible from pre-downloading the wheel or by moving the repo over; I may try that later.
+Nibi and fir: `#SBATCH --gpus-per-node=nvidia_h100_80gb_hbm3_2g.20gb:1`
+Narval: `#SBATCH --gpus-per-node=a100_3g.20gb:1`

 The test job does require the dataset to already be on the compute canada server.
 You can download in advance from here: https://huggingface.co/datasets/imone/D4RL/tree/main, since I think it's better to get the dataset in advance rather than having your job download it.
-Put it in a folder `~/.d4rl/datasets/`
+You need `Ant_maze_hardest-maze_noisy_multistart_True_multigoal_False_sparse.hdf5`.
+Put it in a folder `~/.d4rl/datasets/` by copying it to the cluster with `scp`.

+Run the test job with `sbatch --export=path="$(pwd)" test_job.sh`.

 ### Notes about this setup
 I tried having the virtual env be created in a non-interactive job, but it seemed to have issues with using the venv after.